Stages and types of melanoma

 These melanomas develop from very slow growing coloured patches of skin.
 Doctors call these patches lentigo maligna or Hutchinson's melanotic freckle.

-Lentigo maligna is flat and grows outwards in the surface layers of the skin.
+A lentigo maligna is flat and grows outwards in the surface layers of the skin.
 It might slowly get bigger over several years and might change shape or colour.
 If it becomes a lentigo maligna melanoma, it starts to grow down into the deeper layers of the skin.
-It may also form lumps (nodules).
+It may also form lumps called nodules.

 Acral lentiginous melanoma

 Acral lentiginous melanoma is usually found on the palms of the hands and soles of the feet.
 It can also grow under or around the nails.
-It is much more common on the feet than on the hands.
+It's much more common on the feet than on the hands.

-This type is rare.
-1 to 3 out of every 100 people diagnosed with melanoma (1 - 3%) have this type.
-But it is the most common type of melanoma in people with brown or black skin.
-It is most often diagnosed in middle aged and older adults.
+This type of melanoma is rare.
+Only 1 to 3 out of every 100 people diagnosed with melanoma (1% to 3%) have acral lentiginous melanoma.
+But it's the most common type of melanoma in people with brown or black skin.
+It's also most often diagnosed in middle aged and older adults.

 Desmoplastic melanoma